paolocaminiti/incremental-dom-to-string/README.md

 # incremental-dom-to-string
 Early experiments with IncrementalDOM server-side rendering.
-As of now this is just a [proof of concept](https://github.com/google/incremental-dom/issues/50) all comments and ideas are welcome.
+As of now this is just a [proof of concept](https://github.com/google/incremental-dom/issues/50), all comments and ideas are welcome.

 ### Usage
 Import it as you would import the real thing, your app will start rendering to string:
 ```
-var IncrementalDOM = require('incremental-dom-to-string.js')
+var IncrementalDOM = require('incremental-dom-to-string')
 ```

 A target output can be set before your app calls IncrementalDOM.patch: